-Our upgrade project to increase the resilience of the overhead electricity infrastructure in a Surrey village has led to a fascinating archaeological find dating back to the 1st Century.
+Our upgrade project to increase the resilience of the overhead electricity infrastructure in a Surrey village has led to a fascinating archaeological find dating back at least 1600 years.

 It was during the design phase of these works that we identified six pole replacements located within the Scheduled Ancient Monument of Alice Holt Forest; a site known to have been an important location for Romano-British pottery production.
 To safeguard this historically significant area, we worked closely with Wessex Archaeology to obtain Scheduled Monument Consent and provide on-site archaeological monitoring throughout the initial excavation works.